fpiwowarczyk/Java-Algorithms/README.md

 Stack is a data structure with all operations with complexity of O(1).
 You can only add and remove first element in the stack.
  It is implemented with fixed size.A simple stack is super easy in implementation and use.
+Stack is LIFO - Last in first out.
 ### Functions:
 - pop() - return and remove first element
 - push(value) - add new first element of value